Nibamot/sample_lnmp_stack/README.md

 A deployment (`nginx-php-deployment`) in which each pod contains one `nginx` container and a Custom `phpapp` container is setup.
 The Php image is custom in order to allow the container to access and retrieve data from the Mysql DB.
 An appropriate NodePort based service (nginx-php-svc) on port 30600 from default port 80 is setup for this deployment such that it can accessed.
 We have setup the `nginx.conf` file  using a config map named `nginx-config-volume`.
 Also, the phpapp has been configured to receive the MySQL access credentials though secrets and config-maps.
 The nginx-php-deployment is also served by a Persistent Volume named `data-store-pv` that shares the index.php and testdb.py on the hostpath `data_scripts`.
 I have also setup a Horizontal Pod Autoscaler for this deployment with the autoscaler triggered if the cpu utilization goes beyond 90% (just an example) .

 2. **MySQL**
 A deployment named `mysql-deployment` is in place to serve as the DB.
 The deployment has been exposed as a ClusterIP (mysql-svc) on the default port 3306.
-The MySQL deployment also has a Persistent Volume to keep it's data stateful.
+The MySQL deployment also has a Persistent Volume to keep it's data stateful and if one pod goes down another one will come up and be able to access the previous state.
+Horizontal Pod Autoscaler has been applied to this one as well

+Within the helm charts I have also included a simple test-case to test the functioning of the endpoint.

+We can run this chart by adding the helm repo:
+1. `helm repo add <repo-name> https://raw.githubusercontent.com/Nibamot/sample_lnmp_stack/master`
+2. `helm install <custom-chart-name> <repo/chart-name>` to install the helm chart.
+3. This chart can be removed simply by doing a `helm uninstall <custom-chart-name>`